xytovl/steam-runtime-tools/docs/container-runtime.md

 `steamrt5` is not yet available as a compatibility tool, and its contents are subject to change depending on testing results and game requirements.
+If it becomes available as a new runtime environment, the procedure for selecting it is likely to be very similar to sniper.

 ## <a name="why"></a>Why the container runtimes are necessary